-Undergraduate: If you decide you want to study medicine, you will need to enrol at a medical school, which is often part of a university, but will have strong links to local hospital and medical practises.
-To initially study at undergraduate level, students will need AAA grades, with ether Chemistry or Biology a requirement.
+Undergraduate: If you decide you want to study medicine, you will need to enrol at a medical school, which is often part of a university, but will have strong links to local hospital and medical practices.
+To initially study at the undergraduate level, students will need AAA grades, with ether Chemistry or Biology a requirement.

 For international students wishing to study Medicine at undergraduate level, an IELTS score of no less than 6.5 across all four categories - reading, writing, speaking and listening – with an overall 7.0 score generally required at most universities.